The essential guide to YouTube Marketing

 One last thing you need to do before setting out to market your brand on YouTube is to decide on your goals.
 Do you want to increase brand awareness, or are you looking to increase sales from the videos?
 Are you looking to gain new leads, or do you just want to add help videos to existing customers?

 Once you set your goals, you should also consider setting KPIs, or Key Performance Indicators.
 This could be anything from the number of subscribers to average views on videos, to clicks on your CTA.
 Setting goals and KPIs will allow you to measure your performance, and you’ll be able to tell if you’re succeeding, and if not, where you’re going wrong and what needs to be changed.

 Plan your content

 One of the most important things to do is to plan your content schedule on the platform.
 Uploading consistently will keep you on your subscriber’s radar, and will go a long way in increasing your reach organically.
 It’s a good idea to try and put out at least one video a week, but the schedule will really depend on your audience, your goals, and the type of content you’re putting out.

-If you’re lacking ideas for content, one thing you can do is break up a longer video into multiple small ones.
+If you’re lacking ideas for content, one thing you can do is break up a longer video into multiple smaller ones.
 Think of a theme, and build content around it.
-Then, produce smaller videos based on this content instead of publishing it as one long video.
-This has the additional benefit of keeping your audience hooked and coming back to your channel to finish the series.
+Then, produce smaller videos based on this content instead of publishing it as longer videos that require more production time and make you crunch hours to keep up with your schedule.
+Smaller slicing of content also has the additional benefit of keeping your audience hooked and coming back to your channel to finish the series, building a longer interaction time with your channel and improving recall.

 Types of content